47 BWV 31 Der Himmel lacht! Die Erde jubilieret.

 The forty-sixth cantata of the cycle for Easter Sunday.

-NB: note that the essay on C 4, the forty-seventh cantata, is to be found in volume 2.
+NB: note that the essay on C 4, the forty-seventh cantata of the cycle, will be discussed in volume 2.

 Bach′s first Easter at Leipzig has arrived and a centrepiece of the celebrations is the initial version of the Saint John Passion, performed on Good Friday.
 We can suppose that Bach would have intended the cantata for the Easter Sunday service to be rather special and it comes as something of a surprise to find out that he reverted to an earlier work rather than composing anew.
 Indeed, this had been his practice for much of the Christmas (1723) music.
 The mystery deepens when we discover that all four Easter cantatas for 1724 (Cs 31, 4, 66 and 134) were revivals or remodellings of earlier works.
 Why should this be so?

 Bach was fully aware that he had not been the first choice of candidates for the position of Cantor.
-His first Leipzig cycle demonstrates throughout a balance between excitingly innovative composition and the reworking, often in groups at particular key periods of the church year, of well tested pieces.
+His first Leipzig cycle demonstrates throughout a balance between excitingly innovative composition and the reworking, often in groups at particular key periods of the church year, of well tested pieces sometimes composed several years previously.
 Dürr (p 268) dates the original composition of C 31 as April 1715 with a revival at Weimar.
 It is believed that Bach performed it on several occasions at Leipzig and various alterations were made to the instrumentation to suit varying circumstances.

 The second theme (from bar 7) conveys an impression of throngs and multitudes, very possibly those who gather together in order to celebrate this iconic Christian event.
 Here the harmonies proceed as we normally expect from Bach, two or more chords to the bar.
 The principal melodic material is created from streams of semi-quavers, shared by every section of the orchestra.
 The trumpets attempt to continue the assertion of motives from their original theme of pageantry and resurrection (bars 10-18) but eventually capitulate and join the textures of ′thronging.′ The original seven-bar melody does return, however, to complete the movement.
 It can hardly be called a ′ritornello′ in the Italian concerto sense because virtually no independent use is made of it in the substantive part of the movement.